Squatting: North America

-Canada

 In Canada, there are two systems to register the ownership of land.
 Under the land title system, squatter rights, formally known as adverse possession, were abolished.
 However, under the registry system, these rights have been preserved.
 If a person occupies land for the required period of time as set out in provincial limitation acts and during that time no legal action is taken to evict them, then the ownership of the land transfers from the legal owner to the squatter.
+Road allowance communities were settlements established by Métis people in the late 1800s through most of the 20th century on road allowances at the margins of settler society.
+Métis people were dispossessed from their land in the late 19th century, so they frequently squatted in these unclaimed and marginal spaces.
 The Frances Street Squats in Vancouver were a row of six buildings squatted for nine months in 1990.
 They were evicted in a large operation and a film was subsequently made, called The Beat of Frances Street.
 In recent years, there have been a number of public squats which have brought together the two main contemporary reasons for squatting – homelessness and activism.
-Examples are the Lafontaine squat in Overdale, a district of Montréal (2001), the Woodward's Squat in Vancouver (2002), the Infirmary Squat in Halifax (2002), the Pope Squat in Toronto (2002), the Seven Year Squat in Ottawa (2002), the Water Street Squat in Peterborough (2003), and the North Star hotel in Vancouver (2006).
+Examples are the Préfontaine squat in Overdale, a district of Montréal (2001), the Woodward's Squat in Vancouver (2002), the Infirmary Squat in Halifax (2002), the Pope Squat in Toronto (2002), the Seven Year Squat in Ottawa (2002), the Water Street Squat in Peterborough (2003), and the North Star hotel in Vancouver (2006).
 These were squats organised by anti-poverty groups which tended to be short-lived.
 The Woodward's building was a derelict department store which had stood empty for nine years.
 After being evicted from the building, two hundred squatters set up a tent city on the pavement outside.
 The action is credited with putting in motion the eventual redevelopment of the building.
 The Peterborough Coalition Against Poverty (PCAP) publicly squatted 1130 Water Street, a building which stood empty after a fire.
 The group offered to repair the place and return it to its use as low-income housing.
 City officials agreed to the repairs and then City Council voted to demolish the building.
 The cost of demolition was $8,900 and the cost of repairs had been projected to be $6,900.
 The North Star hotel was temporarily squatted as a protest against emptiness by the Vancouver Anti-Poverty Committee.
 In 2011, the "Occupy Toronto squat team" squatted a basement at 238 Queen Street West and offered to take on a lease for 99 cents per year.
 They were evicted after eight hours.